oracle-samples/oltrain/OCNE/ocne.md

 <p><img id="ocne-kubernetes" src="../common/images/OCNE-kubernetes-section.png"></p>
 <h2>Videos</h2>
-An open-source system for automating the deployment, scaling and management of containerized applications, Kubernetes provides the tools to build a cluster of systems to support the launching of containerized applications.
-These containers can be deployed across the cluster systems and scaled as needed.
+<p>An open-source system for automating the deployment, scaling and management of containerized applications, Kubernetes provides the tools to build a cluster of systems to support the launching of containerized applications.
+These containers can be deployed across the cluster systems and scaled as needed.</p>

-The following videos will introduce you to the Kubernetes cluster technology and its components.
-They show how a Kubernetes cluster is built, and how container applications in pods are deployed on the cluster nodes.
+<p>The following videos will introduce you to the Kubernetes cluster technology and its components.
+They show how a Kubernetes cluster is built, and how container applications in pods are deployed on the cluster nodes.</p>

 [![](../common/images/intro_k8_300.png)](https://youtu.be/q2j7jjuBbiM)
 [![](../common/images/arch_k8_300.png)](https://youtu.be/H2rAeWkxp1Y)